 NPS photo - Wind Cave National Park

-Some places - such as two of the Lakeshore's backcountry campgrounds - do not have enough down and dead wood to support the tradition a fire.
+Some places - such as two of the lakeshore's backcountry campgrounds - do not have enough down and dead wood to support the tradition of a fire.
 Invasive species that live in trees and firewood are a great concern to park managers, and specific regulations have been developed to protect the natural heritage of the lakeshore.

 And each day we hear more about the impact of climate change on our earth and that combustion of fuels - including firewood - leads to increased carbon dioxide levels in the atmosphere.

 NPS photo by Amber Tembreull

 - Keep your fire in the fire ring provided.
 If there is no fire ring, fires are prohibited.

 - Never leave a fire burning when you leave the site.
 Dowse it with water.

 - Report illegal fires to a park employee.